 While driving on the highway at 70 mph, the following symptoms occurred on my 2005 Toyota Prius: (1) car would not accelerate, (2) engine light came on, (3) problem light came on, (4) battery went red, (5) car stalled and would not accelerate/drive any further.
 After turning off the car and restarting it, I was able to drive it back and the battery recharged itself to green.
 After taking it to the dealership and having this problem "fixed", the exact same situation happened two more times, again 6 months later and then 2 weeks after that.
 The second time I was driving again on the highway at 70 mph, the third time I was driving at night at 40 mph.
-This problem occurred on Jan.
-20, 2012.

 See all problems of the 2005 Toyota Prius.

 My 4 year old Toyota Prius lost engine power on the freeway on two separate occasions.
 Driving in stop and go traffic on freeway I heard one beep as the car lost engine power slowed down and went to battery.
 A long row of warning symbols, starting with the triangle, lit up.
 I slowly exited freeway on battery power then turned car off.
 I restarted car about 15 min.
 Later and engine started, only warning lights illuminated were red triangle and check engine light.
 Dealer replaced inverter pump assembly and flushed the inverter system.
 5 days after repair, while exiting freeway during normal traffic, beep sounded and engine shut off and the above order of events happened again.
 This time dealer replaced inverter assy (assembly?).
-This problem occurred on 09/09/10.

 See all problems of the 2006 Toyota Prius.